 Prior to beginning her film career in 2006, Ms. Planalp spent 20 years in the banking and media sectors.
 She was one of the youngest women to be appointed a Vice President at Goldman Sachs in 1990.
 After moving overseas in 1995 she transitioned to the media industry and worked in Hong Kong and London where she held senior roles in business development and strategy in the publishing, music, digital and film industries.

 In 2006-2007 she served as Co-Chair of the Committee to elect Kirsten Gillibrand for NY’s 20th congressional district.
 Gillibrand was appointed as NY State’s junior senator in early 2009 and Ms. Planalp continues to serve on her finance committee.
-Additionally, she is involved on a national level with politics as a member of the Tri-State finance committee for the Democratic National Committee.
+Additionally, she is involved on a national level with politics as a member of the national finance committee for the Democratic National Committee.
 Ms. Planalp was appointed by President Obama in March 2014 to serve on the Presidential Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.

 Ms. Planalp is a Vice President of the board of the Film Society of Lincoln Center where she chairs the Governance Committee and serves on the Executive Committee.
-While serving on the board, she has also contributed new programming initiatives around environmental, cultural and social issues by bringing Mountainfilm Festival based in Telluride, Colorado to Lincoln Center’s campus in 2010.
+During her tenure she has also contributed new programming initiatives around environmental, cultural and social issues by bringing Mountainfilm Festival based in Telluride, Colorado to Lincoln Center’s campus in 2010.
 Ms. Planalp has also been an Advisory Board member of the Social Enterprise Program at Columbia Business School since 2006.
 Ms. Planalp was also instrumental in starting the first Shakespeare festival in New York City in April 2014 which was borne out of her film Shakespeare High.